Collierville Schools hold special Sunday meeting

 MEMPHIS, Tenn. — Collierville Schools Board of Education announced via Twitter that they will hold a special meeting Sunday evening at 6 pm to discuss their efforts to minimize the spread of COVID-19’s Omicron variant.

+The district said they only have 60 available substitutes.
+School leaders are concerned if mitigation methods are not put in place, they may need to closed due to lack of staffing.

+The meeting adjourned after lack of sufficient Board support for a mask mandate for schools.

-The meeting is to be held at 6 pm on January 2 at the Collierville High School Community Room.
+The meeting was held at 6 pm on January 2 at the Collierville High School Community Room.